The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases:

 (See also Overview of Immunization.)

-Certain conditions may affect whether and when people are vaccinated (see also CDC: Who Should NOT Get Vaccinated With These Vaccines?).
+Certain conditions may affect whether and when people are vaccinated (see also Who Should NOT Get Vaccinated With These Vaccines? from the Centers for Disease Control and Prevention [CDC]).
 If people have a temporary illness, doctors usually wait to give the vaccine until the illness resolves.

 The injection site may become sore, swollen, and red.
 Serious side effects are rare.
-They include high fever, inconsolable crying, seizures, and a severe allergic reaction.
+They include high fever, inconsolable crying, brain problems, seizures, shock, and a severe allergic reaction.

 Serious side effects usually result from the pertussis part of the vaccine.
 If they occur, the vaccine that contains pertussis is not used again.
 Instead, the tetanus-diphtheria vaccine (which does not contain the pertussis component) is used to complete the vaccination series.

-The DTaP or Tdap vaccine is not repeated if seizures or other signs of brain malfunction occur within 7 days after the vaccine is given.
+The DTaP or Tdap vaccine is not repeated if seizures occur within 3 days after the vaccine is given or other signs of brain malfunction occur within 7 days after the vaccine is given.